department-of-veterans-affairs/va.gov-vfs-teams/faqs.md

 ### Github

-1. *I had an existing Github account without 2FA.
-When I turned on two-factor authentication, I now get an error about not being authorized when I ```git push```.*
+1. *I had an existing Github account without two-factor authentication.
+When I turned on 2FA, I now get an error about not being authorized when I ```git push```.*
     * [Try this solution](https://mycyberuniverse.com/web/how-fix-fatal-authentication-failed-for-https-github-com.html).